zyzshishui/miles/examples/tau-bench/README.md

 ## Environment Setup
-Use the `zhuzilin/miles:latest` image and initialize the environment required for Search-R1:
+Use the `zhuzilin/miles:latest` image and initialize the environment required for Tau-Bench:

 ```bash
 cd /root/